derektypist/heat-map/README.md

 Select Run Tests.
 If some or all of the tests are failing, go back and edit the code until all tests have passed.
 Once all tests have passed, delete `<script src="https://cdn.freecodecamp.org/testable-projects-fcc/v1/bundle.js"></script>`.

+## Deployment

+This project is deployed on [GitHub Pages](https://derektypist.github.io/heat-map) at the main branch.

+Use the command `git push` to update the deployed project.

 ## Credits